allenai/multimodalqa/baselines/README.md

 This repo contains the code for running the baselines of the ICLR 2021 paper [MultiModalQA: Complex Question Answering over Text, Tables and Images](https://arxiv.org/abs/2104.06039).

 ## Setup
 Our code is tested on Python 3.7+ and PyTorch 1.5.1.
 Python's virtual or Conda environments are recommended for running our code.
 Run the following command to install the required libraries.
 ```bash
 pip install -r requirements.txt
 ```
-Our code also relies on [APEX](https://github.com/NVIDIA/apex#linux), [Vilbert](https://github.com/facebookresearch/vilbert-multi-task#repository-setup) and [MaskRCNN](https://github.com/facebookresearch/maskrcnn-benchmark/blob/master/INSTALL.md) to run.
+Our code also relies on [APEX](https://github.com/NVIDIA/apex#linux), [Vilbert](https://github.com/facebookresearch/vilbert-multi-task#repository-setup) and [MaskRCNN](https://github.com/facebookresearch/maskrcnn-benchmark/blob/master/INSTALL.md).
 Please refer to their individual documentation for installation.
-Note that if you encounter errors about `AT_CHECK`, probably [this](https://github.com/facebookresearch/maskrcnn-benchmark/issues/1307) can solve the problem.
+Note that if you encounter errors about `AT_CHECK`, probably [this thread](https://github.com/facebookresearch/maskrcnn-benchmark/issues/1307) can solve the problem.

 ## Downloading data and models